yao008/yao008.github.io/_pages/nice.md

 If you're interested in joining NICE Lab or would like more information, please contact me:
 - Email: hongyangdu001@gmail.com
 - Subject Line: PhD/PostDoc/RA/xx Application-University-Name
-- Attachments: CV, undergraduate transcripts, relevant publications (if any)
+- Attachments: CV, undergraduate transcripts, relevant publications (if any), and research statement (optional but recommended; one page discussing your research background and its relevance to my work)

 >Due to the large volume of emails I receive, I'm unable to respond to all of them including some from excellent applicants.
 However, I do read every email and reply to those most relevant to my work.
 I wish everyone success in finding a position that suits them best.